Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 Version: 1.11, 1.15.2 - 1.16.5
 Currently Inactive

-- [Basalt](https://github.com/MyCraftServerMC/BasaltMC) - Basalt is a high performance Paper fork aiming to add more gameplay and mechanics.
+- [Basalt](https://github.com/MyCraftServerMC/BasaltMC) - Basalt is a high-performance Paper fork aiming to add more gameplay and mechanics.
 Version: 1.15.2
 Discontinued

-- [Basin](https://github.com/basinserver/Basin) - Basin is a server implementaion in C. Its aim is to have amazing performance and be a drop in replacement.
+- [Basin](https://github.com/basinserver/Basin) - Basin is a server implementation in C. Its aim is to have amazing performance and be a drop-in replacement.
 Version: 1.10 - 1.11
 Discontinued